Radioactive Waste Management

 - NUMO set up 2000, site selection for deep geological repository under way to 2025, operation from 2035, retrievable

-- Underground laboratory in granite or gneiss in Krasnoyarsk region from 2015, may evolve into repository
+- Underground laboratory in granite or gneiss in Krasnoyarsk region from 2015, may evolve into repository by 2024

 - Pool storage for used VVER-1000 fuel at Zheleznogorsk since 1985